SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/06-electrostatics.md

 ![graph: electrostatic potential]({{ page.root }}/fig/Coulomb_interaction.png){: width="260" }

-Due to the long-range behavior of Coulomb interactions, the task of computing Coulomb potentials is often the most time consuming part of any MD simulation.
-Therefore, fast and efficient algorithms are required to accelerate these calculations.
+Electrostatic interactions decay slowly with distance.
+An electrostatic interaction calculation must include particles within at least 100 A for reasonable accuracy.
+Due to this long-range behavior, the task of computing Coulomb potentials is often the most time consuming part of any MD simulation.
+Computing electrostatic energy by direct summation of all pairwise interactions would be prohibitively slow even in a system without periodic boundary condition.
+To complicate things in periodic systems it is necessary to compute contributions from all periodic images (lattice sum).
+To accelerate these calculations, fast and efficient algorithms are needed.
 {: .self_study_text :}

 - Computing Coulomb potentials is often the most time consuming part of any MD simulation.